 osgood sclatter on X-ray

-Generally, there is a history of Osgood-Schlatter as a teenager, but not always.
-Usually, people report pain, swelling, and tenderness at the tibial tuberosity, the kneecap attachment to the shin bone.
+There is generally a history of Osgood-Schlatter disease in teenagers, but not always.
+People usually report pain, swelling, and tenderness at the tibial tuberosity, the kneecap attachment to the shin bone.
 In addition, there is a painful lump below the knee.
-Often, symptoms are worse with sport and better with rest.
+Often, symptoms are worse with sports and better with rest.

 Your doctor will examine your knee to confirm a painful bony lump below the kneecap.
 Often, there is a prominent bone sticking out below the kneecap.
 Also, pain may occur with squatting, lunging, or jumping.

 Usually, imaging is needed to confirm bony ossicles and rule out other causes.
-Often, an X-ray will show small bony ossicles near the shin both.
+Often, an X-ray will show small bony ossicles near the shin.
 Ultrasound or MRI will confirm surrounding patellar tendonitis.

 Treatment of Osgood-Schlatter in adults

-Generally, we treat this condition similar to patellar tendonitis in adults.
+Generally, we treat this condition similarly to patellar tendonitis in adults.
 First, we try simple treatments, such as reducing running and sports activity, ice, ibuprofen gel, and tablets.
-Also, exercise therapy similar to what is used for patellar tendonitis is tried.
+We also try exercise therapy similar to what is used for patellar tendonitis.
 Finally, we focus on developing strength in your quad muscle, similar to the rehab program for patellar tendonitis.

-Often, we combine these simple treatments with GTN patches.
-We suggest placing these patches on pain at the tibial tuberosity.
+We often combine these simple treatments with GTN patches.
+We suggest placing these patches on the pain at the tibial tuberosity.
 Recent evidence indicates that GTN patches reduce pain in acute tendonitis.
-Usually, people use these patches for 1-2 months.
+People usually use these patches for 1-2 months.

 Injections for Osgood-Schlatter in adults